-The company’s business name is Solteq Oyj and it is domiciled in Vantaa.
+The company’s business name is Solteq Oyj, Solteq Abp in Swedish and Solteq Plc in English.
+The company is domiciled in Vantaa.

-The company’s field of business is production, trade and agency of information technology systems and services and marketing of the machines, devices and equipment related to information technology.
+The company’s line of business is to develop, sell, consult, import, produce and rent information technology services, software, and related machines as well as other business related to the aforesaid.
 The company can own and occupy real property, shares and securities.

 The company’s minimum share capital is EUR 600,000 and its maximum share capital is EUR 2,400,000, within which limits the share capital can be raised or lowered without amending the Articles of Association.